clemsos/writings/_quora/2018-08-25-What-type-of-web-apps-is-Flask-better-for-and-what-type-of-web-apps-is-Django-better-for.md

 language: en
 title: |
-    What type of web apps is Flask better for, and what type of web apps is Django better for? - Quora
+    What type of web apps is Flask better for, and what type of web apps is Django better for?
 ---

 Flask is a bit lighter and lower level than Django, so I prefer Flask